Non-sales related enquiries only

 Our website may, from time to time, contain links to and from the websites of third parties.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies or your use of those websites.

 As with any internet transaction, the transmission of data over the internet is not completely secure.
 While we take reasonable steps to protect all the personal information in our possession that we have collected via the website in accordance with our general personal information management practices, we cannot guarantee the security of all data submitted to us over the internet.

-You may wish to contact Perron Group to access your personal information, to seek to correct it or to make a complaint about privacy.
+You may contact us to access your personal information, to seek to correct it or to make a complaint about privacy.

 4 Plain Street